casl0x/didlydoo-app/README.md

 ## Features
 1. Create a event
+2. Edit your event
+4. Give your availability to other
-2. Check when your guest is available
+3. Check when your guest is available

 ## Used technology
 <details>